 Porter is a fifth-generation farmer raising corn, soybeans, and Angus cattle alongside his three sons, nephew, and brother.
 In his efforts, Porter keeps the goal of preserving and improving his family’s farm for future generations front and center.
 Along with his family, he also owns and manages a local fuel station offering E15 and other higher ethanol blends.

-On the national level, Porter serves on NCGA’s Finance and is its representative to the National Cattlemen’s Beef Association.
+On the national level, Porter serves on NCGA’s Finance as is its representative to the National Cattlemen’s Beef Association and as the board’s liaison to the Ethanol Action Team.
 He has been chosen to serve as the association’s co-chair for 2022 to the Commodity Classic Joint Venture Committee.
 Previously, he served on its Governance Committee.

 Porter also serves the U.S Grains Council as a member of its Western Hemisphere Action Team.
 Prior to joining the Corn Board, he served on NCGA’s Market Access Action Team.